randomyaps/test.finobe.com/README.md

-# test.finobe.com (new update)
+# test.finobe.com
-this is a finobe.com rewrite in php it is missing hundreds of pages it has been rewritten to use safer and more newer php functions it also jquery for the games page and pretty much works better than the old version
+This is a finobe.com recreation in php, it is missing lots of html pages, if you have any, please give it to us and we will credit you as well as add it to the project.
+# Kind Donators of HTMLs
+- 0k
+- era
 # How to set up:
 create a database in sql called finobe run the following code on SQL tab: